mirceaulinic/mirceaulinic.github.io/_posts/2017-10-19-event-driven-network-automation.md

 external events that we are aware of, but we still continue doing things *manually*.
 And by manually I mean any sort of command that you execute on the CLI - either directly on the device, or via a configuration management tool.
-Make no mistake: while having a configuration management tool ensures consistency and brings plenty of benefits, but considerable percentage of the tasks you execute daily (or hourly) can be *fully automated*, via event-driven network automation.
-With this, I don't refer only to configuration changes, but also the boring email notifications you need to type manually when a BGP neighbor has been down for several days, an interface is flapping, or checking with the fiber provider why the optics level is still under the threshold: all of these can be easily automated.
+Make no mistake: having a configuration management tool ensures consistency and brings plenty of benefits, but a considerable percentage of the tasks you execute daily (or hourly) can be *fully automated*, by implementing the event-driven network automation methodologies.
+With this, I don't refer only to configuration changes, but also to those boring email notifications you need to type manually when a BGP neighbor has been down for several days, when an interface is flapping, or checking with the fiber provider why the optics level is still under the threshold: all of these can be easily automated.